ZPGuiGroupWhu/Spark-based-Ripley-K-Functions/README.md

 3) Spatiotemporal partitioning using KDB-tree is adopted to decrease ghost buffer redundancy in partitions and support near-balanced distributed processing;
 4) Customized serialization with compact representations of spatiotemporal objects and indexes is developed to lower the cost of data transmission.

-Please refer the published journal paper on Future Generation Computer Systems for more information: https://www.sciencedirect.com/science/article/pii/S0167739X19314815
+Please refer to the published journal paper on Future Generation Computer Systems for more information: https://www.sciencedirect.com/science/article/pii/S0167739X19314815